Spider Bridge at Falls of Schuylkill: Chain bridge

 The Chain Bridge at Falls of Schuylkill, an iron-chain suspension bridge designed by James Finley, was built at Falls of Schuylkill in 1808.
 It was among the earliest suspension bridges erected in the United States.
-To supply materials for its construction, ironmakers Josiah White and Erskine Hazard built a rolling mill along the river near its eastern abutment.
+To supply materials for its construction, ironmakers Josiah White and Erskine Hazard built a rolling mill along the river upstream of the bridge's eastern abutment.

-Although Finley patented his Falls of Schuylkill bridge and publicized it widely, it was not a success: "Part of the superstructure broke down in September, 1810, while a drove of cattle was crossing it, and in January, 1816, the bridge fell down, occasioned by the great weight of snow which remained on it, and a decayed piece of timber".
+Although Finley patented his Falls of Schuylkill bridge and publicized it widely, it was not a success: "Part of the superstructure broke down in September, 1810, while a drove of cattle was crossing it, and in January, 1816, the bridge collapsed, occasioned by the great weight of snow which remained on it, and a decayed piece of timber".

 Wire footbridge

-The collapse of the Chain Bridge was a great inconvenience for the village of Falls of Schuylkill, with the nearest bridge being "The Colossus", five miles downstream.
+The collapse of the Chain Bridge was a great inconvenience for the village of Falls of Schuylkill, with the nearest bridge, "The Colossus", being five miles downstream.
 Josiah White seems to have used the Chain Bridge as the model for his wire footbridge, substituting iron wire for Finley's iron chains.

 White & Hazard had two mills on the western side of the river,—one a saw-mill, the other a mill for making white lead.
 The wire-mills were on the east side of the river.
 There were two buildings at one time.
 On one of the occasions of the breaking down of the Falls [Chain] bridge, White & Hazard erected a curious temporary bridge across the river by suspending wires from the top windows of their mill to large trees on the western side, which wires hung in a curve, and from which were suspended other wires supporting a floor of boards eighteen inches [0.45 m] wide.
 The length of the floor of this bridge was four hundred feet [121.9 m], without intermediate support.
 The entire cost was one hundred and twenty-five dollars.
 They charged a toll of one cent per passenger, and when, from that revenue, the cost of the structure was realized they made the structure free.

 Notice was given that only eight persons would be allowed on it at a time, but 'A Visitor,' writing to the [Pennsylvania] Gazette, said that he 'saw thirty people on it at a time, including rude boys running backward and forward.'

 There is no exact record of how long the Spider Bridge remained open, although it was probably less than a year.
 A wooden covered bridge, built upon the Chain Bridge's abutments, was completed in 1818.